mongodb-industry-solutions/wind-turbine-diagnostics/README.md

 # Wind Turbine Diagnostics using MongoDB Vector Search
-A tongue in cheek demonstration of using MongoDB's vector search to determine issues with wind turbines.
+A tongue-in-cheek demonstration of MongoDB's Vector Search capabilities for anomaly detection through sound input, using a basic handheld fan as our makeshift wind turbine.
+This demo enables real-time diagnosis by analyzing the emitted audio, allowing us to diagnose its condition—whether it's operating normally, stopped, or experiencing any issues.

 ![Architecture](architecture.png)